Last modified: September 13, 2025

 Release Branches

-In the release-branching workflow (often called Git flow), every upcoming product version is stabilised on its own branch while regular feature work continues elsewhere.
+In the release-branching workflow, each upcoming version is stabilised on its own branch while everyday feature work continues elsewhere.
 A typical setup includes:

 main